ElleLynn08/trauma-informed-ai-framework/README.md

 # Recognizing the Unseen: A Multimodal, Trauma-Informed AI Framework for Crisis Detection and Clinical Assessment

-> Graduate thesis exploring interpretable AI for trauma-aware emotional state recognition and clinical augmentation.
+> Graduate independent study exploring interpretable AI for trauma-aware emotional state recognition and clinical augmentation.

 ---